jamongx/twitter-clone/docs/considerations/considerations.md

 ### Design and Decoupling

-- Domain-Driven Design: Organize your microservices around business domains to ensure each service is cohesive and aligned with business functionality.
-- Loose Coupling: Services should be as independent as possible, with well-defined interfaces and protocols for communication.

 ### Data Management

-- Database per Service: Each microservice should have its own database to ensure loose coupling and to prevent data schema changes in one service affecting others.
-- Data Consistency: Implement strategies for maintaining data consistency across services, such as eventual consistency or transactional outbox patterns.

 ### Communication

-- Synchronous vs Asynchronous: Decide on the communication mechanisms between services.
-REST, gRPC, and GraphQL are popular for synchronous communication, while message queues like RabbitMQ or Kafka are often used for asynchronous communication.
-- API Gateway: Consider using an API Gateway to route requests and aggregate responses, which simplifies client-side interactions and may offer additional features like rate-limiting and caching.

 ### Scalability and Performance

-- Horizontal Scaling: Design your services to be stateless so that they can easily scale horizontally to handle increased load.
-- Load Balancing: Employ load balancers to distribute incoming requests across multiple instances of a service.

 ### Deployment and Orchestration

-- Containerization: Use container platforms like Docker for packaging services and their dependencies.
-- Orchestration: Use an orchestrator like Kubernetes to manage containers, handle scaling, and ensure high availability.

 ### Monitoring and Logging

-- Centralized Logging: With multiple services, centralized logging becomes critical for debugging and monitoring.
-- Observability: Implement metrics collection, tracing, and monitoring to understand the behavior of your services.
-- Health Checks: Implement health check endpoints to monitor the status of each service.

 ### Security

-- Authentication and Authorization: Consider how you'll secure your services.
-JWT (JSON Web Tokens) or OAuth are popular choices.
-- Data Encryption: Ensure that sensitive data is encrypted at rest and in transit.
-- Network Isolation: Use firewalls, VPCs, or other means to isolate services and limit their exposure to the internet.

 ### Reliability and Resilience